amalia03/Extracting-superkingdom-information/README.md

  -max_target_seqs 10

 ------
-This was not used after it was written even though it works as LMJs script is shorter and does the job in way less steps.
+The following workflow was not used after it was written even though it works.
+LMJs script is shorter and does the job in way less steps.

 **/get_superkingdom_amalia/**
 Here I deposit my own scripts since they were the initial gruntwork that allowed me to figure out how to establish the workflow but it is a bit more inelegant than it can be.
 Still easier to see the reasoning behind each step.